codingcat40/anonymous-blog-msgs/README.md

-## This is Going to be a very basic CRUD app where signed up users can view each other blog posts
+## This is Going to be an anonymous community space platform where signed up users can view each other posts anonymosuly